Welcome to irc documentation!¶

 - Messages from an IRC server triggers events, which can be caught by event handlers.

-- Reading from and writing to IRC server sockets is normally done
+- Multiple opations for reading from and writing to an IRC server:

 - Functions can be registered to execute at specified times by the event-loop.